Doppol - Trending books for kids

 What’s inside...

-The Hardy Boys are sent on a mission by the secret spy agency American Teens Against Crime (ATAC) to investigate some unusual happenings during the Golden Shield Survival Training Camp.
-The boys encounter numerous misfortunes, intense training, and a mystery they're determined to solve.
+The Hardy Boys are sent on a mission by the secret spy agency American Teens Against Crime (ATAC) to investigate unusual happenings at the Golden Shield Survival Training Camp.
+They encounter numerous misfortunes, intense training, and a mystery they're determined to solve.
+In 'Jerry Duty: A Tale of Puppy Training Trouble', Ben the therapy dog introduces his new brother Jerry, showing kids that while puppies are cute and fun, training them requires work and responsibility to keep them out of mischief.

 Age